AngelEyeLife/Felipe-Recipes/README.md

 1. [Start Bootstrap](https://startbootstrap.com/) Helped me place my background image.
 ------------
 ## Task Management
+This list was made with the help of my mentor Narender, i wanted to make my last check list to make sure i covered all.

+- []Change Navbar to one line.
+    * I decided to leave it as it is since I like the way it looks when it goes to smaller platforms, also leaving a nice space in the middle to see the flame moving.
 - [x] Remove the background from all pages.
 - [x] Stretch the modal.
 - [x] Spell check emphasize text, central align.
 - [x] Scenter contact page.
 - [x] Check if font awesome works in the bottom of page.
 - [x] Include section for colour and style of letter choice in README.md.
-- [] Include explanation of changes to the Wireframe and reasons why those changes happened.
+- [x] Include explanation of changes to the Wireframe and reasons why those changes happened.
 - [x] Change the hovering colour to white and add line on the bottom.
 ------------
 ## Testing